potterjane/bobs-and-bangs/testing.md

 9. Images on Services page
     * Go to the Services page
     * Check that the images are displayed and there are no broken links

+10. Navigation
+    * Go to any page
+    * On the top-left of the page, check that you see the company logo, 'B&B' with the first 'B' and '&' colored in 'blanchealmond' and the second 'B' colored in light purple
+    * Check that when you click on the company logo, the entire logo turns to the same light purple color and you either stay or end up on the Home page
+    * On the top-right of the page, check that you see a navbar or a 'hamburger'
+    * Check that when you click on the navbar/'hamburger', it uncollapses and shows all 5 navigation links to 'Home', 'About', 'Services', 'Contact' and 'Booking', all colored in 'blanchealmond', all vertically-aligned
+    * Check that when you click on the navbar/'hamburger' again, it collapses and hides all 5 navigation links
+    * Check that when you click on one of the navigation links, it turns to the light purple color and it takes you to the corresponding page.

 ## Bugs discovered